Irina-Preotescu/Election-Analysis/README.md

 # Election-Analysis

-I am super lost, I will resubmit this assignment.
+I am super lost, I am working on resubmitting this assignment.

 This is meant to be the final code from my VS Code, but there were a few things that did not work and I could not figure out: